Skip to main content

 SDK exception: OctogenForbiddenErrorThe API key is valid, but your organization is not allowed to perform this operation.
 Common causes:

-• Your organization does not have a Catalog Partner grant
+• Your organization does not have Developer access

 • The API key belongs to the wrong organization